 I needn’t have worried.
 It is still spectacular.

 The process took several years because the Sammuts had to reformulate recipes as well as find suppliers who were completely gluten-free.
 Some products were readily available, like rice flour from the nearby Camargue.
-But others, like chickpea flower, were impossible to find.
+But others, like chickpea flour, were impossible to find.
 They now buy chickpeas and mill their own flour.

 Nadia also experimented with ancient cooking methods.
-Before the rise of modern agriculture, wheat had a much less gluten than it does today.
+Before the rise of modern agriculture, wheat had much less gluten than it does today.
 Low gluten can make bread dry and stiff.
 Our ancestors cooked bread in clay pots to retain moisture and Nadia uses this method as well.

 The Sammuts found that one of the hardest things to get right was puff pastry.
 They have developed their own variation of feuilles de brick, which is like filo dough.